Public Facility Planning

 Municipal land use regulations (Title 21) require that the Planning and Zoning Commission review proposed site selections for public facilities such as fire stations, schools and libraries.
 The Commission reviews plans for consistency with the goals, policies and land use designations of the Comprehensive Plan and other municipal plans adopted by the Assembly, as well as conformity with Title 21.
 Municipal regulations also require the the Urban Design Commission review proposed public facility project site plans.

-Physical Planning assists with site selections for a variety of public facilities.
+Long-Range Planning assists with site selections for a variety of public facilities.
 The division may coordinate the review process, meet with the agency and its design consultants to determine how the project may best conform to code requirements, and prepare the department's recommendation to the Planning and Zoning Commission.
-In some cases, Physical Planning prepares or assists with the site selection final report for review by the Commission.
+In some cases, Long-Range Planning prepares or assists with the site selection final report for review by the Commission.
 The Commission considers the effects of a site proposal on the surrounding area.
-The type, size, number and location are important factors in the distribution of such facilities in an growing and changing community.
+The type, size, number, and location are important factors in the distribution of such facilities in a growing and changing community.